openstack-infra/system-config/doc/source/unofficial_project_hosting.rst

 Unofficial Project Hosting
 ##########################

-Unoffocial project hosting is the way that OpenStack related projects can consume and make use of the OpenStack project infrastructure.
+Unofficial project hosting is the way that OpenStack related projects can consume and make use of the OpenStack project infrastructure.
 This includes Gerrit code review, Zuul continuous integration, GitHub repository mirroring, and various small things like IRC bots, pypi uploads,